vandermark1977/Sum-Electric-Usage-Counters-Domoticz/README.md

 # Sum-Electric-Usage-Counters-Domoticz
-Simple script to combine two Electric Usage counters to one dummy counter.
+Simple Domoticz DzVents script to combine two Electric Usage counters to one dummy counter.